 As I approached the mall’s doors, I read a poster that seemed to greet all entrants cheerfully.
 It reads, “Spring is on the way”.

 Wow, the statement had a soothing effect on me.
-Winter is finally ending and what a joy to know that spring is coming.
+Winter is finally ending, and what a joy to know that spring is coming.

-New Zealand’s climate calendar declares September 1 as the start of spring but her meteorology calendar says spring begins 19/20 September 2012.
+New Zealand’s climate calendar declares September 1 as the start of spring, but her meteorology calendar says spring begins 19/20 September 2012.

-Don’t miss the real “Blossom of Spring”
+Don’t miss the absolute “Blossom of Spring.”

-Spring brings out the full beauty of nature, wherever we are.
+Spring brings out the full beauty of nature wherever we are.
 Tree branches that became bare in winter have now shown green shoots.

 I’m sure people would flock again to behold the blooming roses of Parnell, Auckland and Caroline Bay Park, Timaru.

-Of course, the blossoms of Taranaki, Hamilton, the ‘garden city’ of Christchurch and many other city festivals make spring the most anticipated season in New Zealand.
+Of course, the blossoms of Taranaki, Hamilton, the ‘garden city of Christchurch and many other city festivals make spring the most anticipated season in New Zealand.

 He is our hope that never fades despite the changing seasons.